nikic/nikic.github.com/_posts/2011-11-11-PHP-Internals-When-does-foreach-copy.markdown

 When does foreach copy?
 -----------------------

-Whether or not `foreach` copies the array depends on two things: Whether the iterated array is referenced and how hight it's `refcount` is.
+Whether or not `foreach` copies the array and how much of it depends on three things: Whether the iterated array is referenced, how high its `refcount` is and whether the iteration is done by reference.

 ### Not referenced, refcount == 1